openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 Motivation
 ##########

 Internationalization (i18n) is a vital part of unlocking content for users around the globe and effectively supporting our business partners.
 In order to help us reuse localized components from app to app, the different parts of the edX codebase should align on a consistent handling of i18n.
 This document covers our approach to internationalizing new front-end applications and components written in React.
+This document doesn't necessarily cover internationalization for other technologies, such as the Django templates in edx-platform.

 ###########
 Terminology